 The pumpkin is just a wonderfully easy and sensible costume.
 The best part, since it’s a gender neutral costume, you can use it for multiple littles.
 My cousin had all seven of her littles wear it as their first Halloween costume.
 So, I consider it more of an investment.

-This pumpkin costume from Once Upon a Babe is one of my favorites because of its tunic style (affiliate).
+This pumpkin costume from Anisha Karkahnis is one of my favorites because of its tunic style (affiliate).
 You can add a long sleeve onesie and leggings if the weather calls for it.
 And that pumpkin stem hat is so cute!

 Photo courtesy of Lover Dovers Baby (affiliate)